platima/ML-Accelerator-Benchmarks/README.md

 - Improved detection methods
 - New benchmark metrics
 - Documentation improvements
-- Bug fixes and optimizations
+- Bug fixes and optimisations

 ## License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.